Andy53/ERC.Xdbg/README.md

 # Usage
 Instructions on usage of the plugin can be seen below.
 This can also be accessed directly through the debugger using `ERC --help`.
 More detailed usage information for each option can be found below (to be completed)

+Commands are not case sensitive.

+`--Help`
+Displays the help message below.

+`--config`
+Can be used to set values in the config.xml file.
+Can be used to set things such as the project author, current working directory and error log file.

 ```    __________   ______
    / ____ / __\ / ____/
   / __ / / /_/ / /